basics/nuxt-booster/docs/content/v2/en/components/speedkit-layer.md

 No more and no less.

 The user doesn't need any fancy slider animations and parallax effects that can only be implemented with certain libraries.
 Or a softload mechanism to get to more pages in a more elegant and animated way, but which initially needs an increased amount of javascript logic.
 All he wants is that information is retrievable reasonably fast and he can click through the presence.
-Among other things, he doesn't need full retina images, which simply take a long time to load with 3G.

 ## Solution